joshuaeckroth/cse230-website/lecture/multidimensional-arrays.markdown

 }
 {% endhighlight %}

-Of course, the 10 above (referring to the number of columns) may be different in a different program.
-The basic idea is that if the array is created with a size (rows and columns) not known until the file is read (the file specifies the size), then the array cannot be passed to a function.
+We saw this earlier: the number of columns must be known in order for `arr[i][j]` to refer to a particular value.
+This limitation is one good reason to use the second strategy of 2D array creation.

-Here is an example of passing a 2D array to a function that prints the contents of the array in a grid format.
+Supposing you are using the first strategy, here is an example of passing a 2D array to a function that prints the contents of the array in a grid format.
+The example uses a fixed, pre-defined array size.

 {% highlight cpp %}
 #include <iostream>